Giving Tuesday Toolkit – Everything You Need To Succeed

 Will Giving Tuesday lead to donor fatigue for later giving?

-Never underestimate the intention of your donors to actually want to do good.
+Never underestimate the intention of your donors actually to want to do good.
 Charitable giving is up, showing that donors give out of genuine philanthropic interest.
 In the past year:

 • Overall giving has gone up by 4.1%